nham/notes/notes/topology_bases_countability.md

      - the sup-norm on $\mathbb{R}^n$ is topologically equivalent to the Euclidean norm, and every open box under the sup-norm contains a point with rational coordinates (using density of $\mathbb{Q}$ in $\mathbb{R}$) so $\mathbb{Q}^n$ is dense in $\mathbb{R}^n$
      - from this we get that the collection of open balls centered at rational coordinates with rational radii covers the whole space.
 Intersections of such balls are clearly open, so the collection is a countable basis for $\mathbb{R}^n$

-7. A space is **separable** if it has a countable dense subset.

-8. Second-countable spaces are separable: if $X$ is second countable, pick an element in each basis element.
-This is a countable subset of $X$, and every non-empty open set, being a union of basis elements, contains an element of this set, so it is dense in $X$.

 9. A **neighborhood basis** for point $a \in X$ is some collection $\mathcal{B}$ of neighborhoods of $a$ such that every neighborhood of $a$ contains some $B \in \mathcal{B}$.